potatomat0/twins/Documents/Twins - Documents.md

 - On app launch, users land on the Login screen:

 	- Email (required) | Password (required, with show/hide toggle) | Login (connected to Supabase: creates/updates a user row and authenticates against the public.User table for prototype purposes)
-	- Below: a button "Start Personality Quiz" with helper text "Or, start our personality quiz to start making an account" which navigates to the Questionnaire.
+	- Below: a button "Start Personality Quiz" with helper text "Or, start our personality quiz to start making an account" which navigates to the Registration screen (prefills email if entered).

 - Create Account (after Results via "Complete your profile"):